alexxoverflow/Opensummaries-1.0/README.md

 ## Used technologies
 Front-end development has been made with HTML, CSS (for the web pages), and Javascript all this with Bootstrap libraries.
 Mongodb has been used to store pieces of data such as the name of the uploaded summary, its author and the file name.
-NodeJS has been used for the back-end development, with auxiliary frameworks and middlewares:
+NodeJS has been used for the back-end development, with auxiliary frameworks and middlewares.
-	- Express: for server creation and setting;
-	- Express-session: for session persistance;
-	- Express-fileupload: for file uploading;
-	- Pdf-lib: some methods have been used to sign digitally the documents;
-	- node-notifier;
-	- mongodb: for mongodb connection and data extraction;

  #### UniparthenopeApp/v1/login API:
  For secure user authentication, our project leverages the "UniparthenopeApp/v1/login" API.
 This proprietary, closed-source API developed by the university is integral for managing user access and ensuring data security.